 Figure 14 shows another Cisco UCS B200-M3 instance in the test bed.
 In this instance the mezzanine slot is populated with the port expander option.
 This passive device provides connectivity for the unused ports on the Cisco UCS VIC 1240, essentially enabling the 40-Gb potential of the mLOM card.
 Beyond the raw capacity improvements is the creation of two more automatic port channels between the FEX and the server.
 This provides link resiliency at the adapter level and double the bandwidth available to the system. (dual 2x10Gb).

 Figure 14 Validated UCS Backplane Configuration Using VIC 1240 with Port Extender

-See "Appendix: Cisco UCS Fabric Interconnect and IOM Connectivity Diagrams" section on page 54 for additional combinations of UCS second-generation hardware and the connectivity options they provide.
+See appendix for additional combinations of UCS second-generation hardware and the connectivity options they afford.